 • Any work involving the main service line connection

-Small, like-for-like replacements often don’t need a permit:
+Small, like-for-like replacements typically don't require a permit:

 • Replacing a light fixture with another light fixture